-Docuseek2 is a streaming video service that features documentaries on a wide range of topics, including many independent productions and films from major publishers such as Bullfrog Films and Icarus Films.
-All videos are licensed for classroom use, and instructors can embed videos in course pages.
+Docuseek2 is a streaming video service that features documentaries on a wide range of topics, including many independent productions and films from major publishers such as Bullfrog Films, Icarus Films, and Women Make Movies.
+Videos are available for unlimited viewing and are licensed for classroom use.

 BBC Shakespeare is a series of 37 television adaptations of the plays of William Shakespeare, originally aired between 1978 and 1985.
 The productions use traditional interpretations of the plays and feature many famous Shakespearean actors.
 All videos are licensed for classroom and educational use.

 The video Archives records all three C-SPAN networks seven days a week, twenty-four hours a day, going back to 1987.
 Programs are extensively indexed making the database of C-SPAN programming a great chronological resource.